 This course will enable you to focus on, and raise your awareness of, important aspects of ELT management.
 You will develop specific competences relevant to your own positions and work with fellow professionals from a range of settings and countries on issues facing those in educational management.

-" The quality of teaching excellent because participants' feedback was addressed immediately on the course!
-NILE deals with any issues professional and timely manner. "
+" The quality of teaching was excellent because participants' feedback was addressed immediately on the course!
+NILE deals with any issues in a professional and timely manner. "

 " We were taught by trainers with real management experience.
-One of the courses strengths was the the two tutors gave different perspections on the same issues. "
+One of the course's strengths was that the two tutors gave different perspectives on the same issues. "

 Dmitry - 2019